-Short Term Disability
+Short-Term Disability Insurance

-The goal of NEORSD's Disability Insurance Plans is to provide you with income replacement should you become disabled and unable to work due to a non-work-related illness or injury.
-NEORSD provides eligible employees with disability income benefits at no cost to employees.
-Coverage is automatic for full and part-time benefit eligible employees after completing ninety (90) consecutive days of full-time employment and upon meeting the waiting period as outlined in the applicable policies.
-Short Term Disability (STD) provides a benefit of 60% of base weekly wages to a maximum of \$2,000/week.
+The goal of NEORSD's Short Term Disability Insurance is to provide you with income replacement should you become disabled and unable to work due to a non-work-related illness or injury.
+NEORSD provides eligible employees with disability income benefits at no cost.

+Coverage is automatic for full-time and part-time benefit-eligible employees after completing ninety (90) consecutive days of full-time employment and upon meeting the waiting period as outlined in the applicable policies.